 Recommended Equipment: Baking Sheets and Pan Liners

-I highly recommended roasting veggies in a baking sheet with low edges, also known as a “cookie sheet.”
+I highly recommended roasting veggies in a baking sheet with low edges, also known as a “rimmed” baking sheet.

 You don’t want to use a baking dish with higher edges, like the kind you would use to make brownies, since this will prevent steam from escaping.
 In other words, the veggies won’t get as crispy with that kind of dish.

 I also recommend lining your baking sheet with parchment paper or a reusable silicone liner.
-But keep in mind that some brands of parchment paper should not be used at temperatures over 400-425 degrees F. This will usually be indicated on the package.
+But keep in mind that some brands of parchment paper should not be used at temperatures over 400 to 425 degrees F. This will usually be indicated on the package.

 How should you cut veggies before roasting them?